cerisara/jsafran/README.md

 * Multi-levels: chunks, dep. trees, semantic graphs...
 * Include the MATE and Malt parsers, and the Treetagger for automatic training and parsing
 * Regular-expression based query/edition language
-* Beta code for unsupervised dependency parsing
+* Beta code for unsupervised dependency parsing with manual rules
+* Beta code for collaborative edition via GIT

 How to compile
 --------------